Table of Contents

-- Acute poststreptococcal GN usually occurs in children older than age 2 years.
-The incidence is about 4 times higher in developing countries than in developed countries.
+- Acute post-streptococcal GN usually occurs in children older than the age of two years The incidence is about four times higher in developing countries than in developed countries

-- Membranoproliferative GN (MPGN) which occurs in children older than 8 years.
+- Membranoproliferative GN (MPGN) occurs in children older than eight years

-- Henoch–Schönlein purpura occur in children aged 8 years or older.
-Henoch–Schönlein purpura is the most common cause of secondary glomerulonephritis.
+- Henoch–Schönlein purpura occurs in children aged eight years or older.
+Henoch–Schönlein purpura is the most common cause of secondary glomerulonephritis

-Acute poststreptococcal GN usually occurs in children older than age 2 years.
-The incidence is about 4 times higher in developing countries than in developed countries.
-IgA nephropathy usually does not occur before adolescence (mostly males).
+Acute post-streptococcal GN usually occurs in children older than the age of two years.
+The incidence is about four times higher in developing countries than in developed countries.
+IgA nephropathy usually does not occur before adolescence (mostly in males).
 It is the most common cause of acute glomerulonephritis in children.

-Similarly, membranoproliferative GN (MPGN) and Henoch–Schönlein purpura occur in children aged 8 years or older.
+Similarly, membranoproliferative GN (MPGN) and Henoch–Schönlein purpura occur in children aged eight years or older.
 Henoch–Schönlein purpura is the most common cause of secondary glomerulonephritis.
 There seem to be no racial differences.

-The pathogenesis of GN remains somewhat unclear, despite advances in medicine.
-The pathophysiology involves an immune response due to infections or some non-infectious conditions which, in turn, activates a number of biological processes (complement activation, leukocyte recruitment, cytokine release, etc.) that lead to glomerular injury and increase the permeability of the glomerular basement membrane.
+GN pathogenesis remains somewhat unclear, despite advances in medicine.
+The pathophysiology involves an immune response due to infections or some non-infectious conditions which, in turn, activate a number of biological processes (complement activation, leukocyte recruitment, cytokine release, etc.) that lead to glomerular injury and increase the glomerular basement membrane’s permeability.

-The inflammatory process can be self-fueling and can result in continued additional injury.
-For instance, cytokine release leads to phagocyte recruitment and formation of a membrane attack complex (MAC), which causes further damage.
-If the inflammatory process is stopped, as occurs in acute poststreptococcal GN, renal tissue recovers.
+The inflammatory process can be self-fueling and may result in continued additional injury.
+For instance, the cytokine release leads to phagocyte recruitment and formation of a membrane attack complex (MAC), which causes further damage.
+If the inflammatory process is stopped, as occurs in acute post-streptococcal GN, renal tissue recovers.
 Otherwise, there is a progressive loss of glomeruli and nephrons (e.g. membranoproliferative GN).

-Acute Poststreptococcal GN: Here, the etiological agent is obvious – streptococci, especially the group A beta-hemolytic streptococci.
-However, it has been proposed that there are nephritogenic strains of group A beta-hemolytic streptococci, which differ from rheumatogenic strains.
+Acute Poststreptococcal GN: here, the etiological agent is obvious – streptococci, especially the group A beta-hemolytic streptococci.
+However, some studies indicate there are nephritogenic strains of group A beta-hemolytic streptococci, which differ from rheumatogenic strains.

-This would explain the difference in responses to the immune complexes that lead to two different diseases (poststreptococcal GN and rheumatic fever, respectively).
+This would explain the different responses to the immune complexes that lead to two different diseases (post-streptococcal GN and rheumatic fever, respectively).
 M proteins, M-like proteins, and other factors on streptococci have been identified as the trigger for initiating a more nephritogenic process.
-Antigenic mimicry between proteins in the pathogen and those in the heart and kidneys lead to formation of the immune complexes as the body mounts an immune response against its own proteins.
+Antigenic mimicry between proteins in the pathogen and those in the heart and kidneys leads to the formation of the immune complexes as the body mounts an immune response against its own proteins.

 The most frequent symptom is the change of urine color, which is usually due to hematuria.
-The urine is typically reddish brown (“tea” or “cola” colored) in color.
-This is called gross hematuria.
-(When blood is present in urine, but does not affect the color and is found in urine microscopic analysis instead, it is called microscopic hematuria.)
+The urine is typically reddish-brown (‘tea’ or ‘cola’ colored) in color, a condition called gross hematuria.
+(When blood is present in urine, but does not affect the color and is found in urine microscopic analysis instead, it is called microscopic hematuria).
 If the color is bright red, it signifies additional structural problems, such as stone formation.

 The urination is often painless.
 Pain during urination with gross hematuria should arouse suspicion of acute hemorrhagic cystitis.
 Complications related to GN might cause symptoms and signs ranging from dyspnea to altered mental status.

 Upon physical examination, various signs, such as high blood pressure (depending on the age and sex of the child), altered mental status, tachypnea, dyspnea, tachycardia, and cervical lymphadenopathy may be found.
-Abdominal examination may reveal ascites (nephrotic disease), hepatomegaly or splenomegaly, abdominal pain, scrotal edema, and so on.
+Abdominal examination may reveal other symptoms, including ascites (nephrotic disease), hepatomegaly or splenomegaly, abdominal pain, and scrotal edema.